 Proof.
-To establish the lemma, we show that every shortest SNPR-sequence that connects the two phylogenetic networks N and N' as depicted in Figure 6 contains a network with four reticulations.
+To establish the lemma, we show that every shortest SNPR-sequence that connects the two phylogenetic networks N and N' as depicted in Figure 10 contains a network with four reticulations.
 First observe that $d{\text{SNPR}}(N, N') \geq 2$ and, so, the SNPR-sequence (N, N_1, N') is of minimum length.

-Figure 6: Example that is used in the proof of Lemma 5.3 to show that every shortest SNPR-sequence from N to N' that both have three reticulations contains a network with four reticulations.
+Figure 10: Example that is used in the proof of Theorem 14 showing two networks N and N', which have three reticulations each and for which every shortest SNPR-sequence between them contains a network with four reticulations.

-We complete the proof by showing that there exists no SNPR-sequence (N, M, N') such that M is obtained from N by an SNPR $^-$ or SNPR 0 .
-Towards a contradiction, assume that M is obtained from N by an SNPR $^-$.
-Clearly, leaf 1 is a child of a reticulation in M. Moreover, as M has two reticulations, it follows that N' is obtained from M by an SNPR $^+$ and that leaf 1 is still a child of a reticulation in N'; a contradiction.
-Now assume that M is obtained from N by an SNPR 0 .
+We now show that there exists no SNPR-sequence (N, M, N') such that M is obtained from N by an SNPR- or SNPR0.
+Towards a contradiction, assume that M is obtained from N by an SNPR-.
+Clearly, leaf 1 is a child of a reticulation in M. Moreover, as M has two reticulations, it follows that N' is obtained from M by an SNPR+ and that leaf 1 is still a child of a reticulation in N'; a contradiction.
+Now assume that M is obtained from N by an SNPR0.
 If leaf 1 is a child of a reticulation in M, then $d{\text{SNPR}}(M, N') > 1$.
-We may therefore assume that leaf 1 is not a child of a reticulation in M. Hence, M is the network that is shown on the right-hand side of Figure 6 in which all three reticulations lie on a directed path.
-It now follows that $d{\text{SNPR}}(M, N') > 1$ because it requires at least two SNPR operations to transform M into a network in which not all three reticulations are on a directed path and where leaf 1 is not a descendant of any reticulation; again a contradiction.
+We may therefore assume that leaf 1 is not a child of a reticulation in M. Hence, M is the network that is shown on the right-hand side of Figure 10.
+Note that in M (contrary to N') the leaf 1 is descendant of a reticulation and all three reticulations are on a directed path.
+We observe that changing either of these properties with a single SNPR0 cannot change the other property.
+Therefore $d{\text{SNPR}}(M, N') > 1$; again a contradiction.

-The next theorem is an immediate consequence of Lemmata 5.2 and 5.3 and Figure 5.
+The next theorem is an immediate consequence of Theorems 13 and 14 and Figure 9.

+Theorem 15.
 Let C_r be the class of all phylogenetic networks in \mathcal{N}n that have r reticulations.
 If $n \geq 4$ and $r \geq 1$, then C_r does not isometrically embed into the class of all phylogenetic networks \mathcal{N}n .
 Moreover, if $n \geq 2$ and $r \geq 3$, then C_r does not isometrically embed into the class of all phylogenetic networks in \mathcal{N}n with at most r reticulations.